| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 authority.
 This “Peasants’ Revolt” was the first great rebellion of common

 people in English history.
-(The Magna Carta rebellion was carried out by
+(The Magna Carta rebellion

-nobility.)
-The peasant rebels murdered and robbed members of the aristocracy,
+was carried out by nobility.)
+The peasant rebels murdered and robbed members of

 John